Clive Derby-Lewis: Assassination of Chris Hani

-After the arrest of Janusz Waluś, a Polish immigrant to South Africa, for the assassination on 10 April 1993 of Chris Hani (general secretary of the South African Communist Party and leader of the African National Congress' military wing), it appeared that Derby-Lewis was involved.
+After the arrest of Janusz Waluś, a Polish immigrant to South Africa, for the assassination on 10 April 1993 of Chris Hani (general secretary of the South African Communist Party and leader of the African National Congress's military wing), it appeared that Derby-Lewis was involved.
 He had abetted Waluś and had aided him by delivering him the gun used in the assassination.
 A list of senior ANC and South African Communist Party figures had been developed allegedly by Arthur Kemp and included Nelson Mandela and Joe Slovo.

 In October 1993, Derby-Lewis was convicted of conspiracy to murder and sentenced to death for his role in the assassination.
 The sentence was commuted to life imprisonment when capital punishment was outlawed in 1995.
 Derby-Lewis confessed his role in the assassination in his application to the Truth and Reconciliation Commission for amnesty.
 He said the assassination was encouraged or sanctioned by senior leaders of the Conservative Party.
 In his defence, Derby-Lewis said that he was acting "in defence of my people, who were threatened with a Communist take-over."
 He added that his Christian faith within the Afrikaanse Protestant Church was central to his decision: "As a Christian, my first duty is to the Almighty God before everything else.
 We were fighting against communism, and communism is the vehicle of the Antichrist."

 The amnesty application was denied in April 1999.
 In 2000, the Cape High Court dismissed an application by Derby-Lewis and Waluś to overturn the Truth and Reconciliation Commission's decision.

 Derby-Lewis applied in June 2010 for parole, on the grounds that he was over 70, and was entitled to parole in terms of South African law for having served more than 15 years in prison.
-The following November, Derby-Lewis' lawyer reported that Derby-Lewis was receiving treatment for skin cancer and prostate cancer, hypertension, and for a gangrenous spot in his leg.
+The following November, Derby-Lewis's lawyer reported that Derby-Lewis was receiving treatment for skin cancer and prostate cancer, hypertension, and for a gangrenous spot in his leg.

 On three further occasions (2011, 2013, and 2015) Derby-Lewis was denied medical parole.
 According to his representative advocate Roelof du Plessis: "The recommendation of the medical parole advisory board refers to a stage 3b cancer of the right lung with probable or inconclusive spread to the left adrenal glands, is inoperable and there is marginal response to concurrent chemo and radiotherapy with poor prognostic features".
 He died in November 2016.